Annual Consumer Information Notice

 Bookstore

 Textbooks and other required materials for courses are available at the Drago College Store, located in Hass-Darr Hall.
 Additional information about required textbooks, including ISBN information, and course materials can be found online.
-Drago College Store Refund Policy: Books may be returned within seven business days after classes begin for Fall/Spring semesters or the first five business days of classes during the Summer semester.
-A cash register receipt is required.
-For refund, bundled or packaged text materials must not have been opened.
-Open access codes are not eligible for refund.
+Drago College Store Refund Policy: Textbooks must be returned, with receipt, no later than the end of the second week of classes in Fall or Spring or within two days of purchase if purchased after the first two weeks of classes.
+Textbooks purchased for summer semester must be returned by the end of the first week of classes, with receipt.
+New books must be in new condition, bundled or packaged text materials must not have been opened.
+Access codes that have been opened are not available for refund.

 Transfer from Missouri State-West Plains